kiskolabs/WebPalvelinohjelmointi2023/english/week8.md

 ## Exercise 1

-1. Add select all checkbox to users ratings partial
+1. Add select all checkbox input to the users ratings partial
-2. Create method to the Stimulus ratings -controller to handle click event and select and deselect all the ratings
+2. Create method to the Stimulus ratings -controller to handle click event and select/deselect all the ratings

 </blockquote>